Subscribe via Email

 - Six Ways the edX Announcement Gets Automated Essay Grading Wrong

 - How Much Do College Students Actually Pay For Textbooks?

 - Back To The Future: Looking at LMS forecasts from 2011 - 2014

 - Postscript on Student Textbook Expenditures: More details on data sources

 - Rutgers and ProctorTrack Fiasco: Impact of listening to regulations but not to students

 DisclaimerThe opinions expressed on this site are solely the authors' own and do not represent those of their respective employers unless explicitly noted otherwise.

 Author Archives: Elijah Mayfield

-Last month, I wrote this narrow defense of automated essay grading, hoping to clear the air on a new and controversial technology.
-In that post’s prolific comments section, Laura Gibbs made a comment echoing what I’ve heard from every teacher I speak to. … Continue reading
+By Elijah MayfieldMore Posts (2) Last month, I wrote this narrow defense of automated essay grading, hoping to clear the air on a new and controversial technology.
+In that post’s prolific comments section, Laura Gibbs made a comment echoing what I’ve heard from … Continue reading

-Last week, edX made a splashy spectacle of an announcement about automated essay grading, leaving educators fuming.
+By Elijah MayfieldMore Posts (2) Last week, edX made a splashy spectacle of an announcement about automated essay grading, leaving educators fuming.
 Let’s rethink their claims.
-“Give Professors a break,” the New York Times suggested in this joint press release from edX, Harvard, and MIT. … Continue reading
+“Give Professors a break,” the New York Times suggested in this joint press release … Continue reading